 For the Flat Arch: Build your arch

-When you have a flat arch, you might also have weakness in the muscles that make up your foot.
-Working on exercises to pinpoint this area can ensure that you have a strong foundation.
+When you’ve got a flat arch, you might also have weakness in the muscles that make up your foot.
+Working on exercises to pinpoint this area can ensure that you’ve got a strong foundation.

 - Calf raises: rise on your toes, then slowly lower back down